-The program specialist shall have 1 of the following:
+The program specialist shall have one of the following:

-- 1.Master's degree or above from an accredited college or university & 1 year work experience working directly with persons with an intellectual disability & or autism (ID/A). - 2.
-Bachelor's degree from an accredited college or university & 2 years work experience working directly with persons an ID/A. - 3.
-Associate's degree or 60 credit hours from an accredited college or university & 4 years work experience working directly with persons with an ID/A. - 4.
-High school diploma or general education development certificate & 6 years work experience working directly with persons with an ID/A.
+1.Master's degree or above from an accredited college or university and 1 year work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

+2. Bachelor's degree from an accredited college or university and 2 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

+3. Associate's degree or 60 credit hours from an accredited college or university and 4 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

+4. High school diploma or general education development certificate and 6 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

-The Residential Habilitation provider must have behavioral specialists (direct, contracted or in a consulting capacity) available who as part of the service will complete assessments, develop & update Behavior Support Plans & Crisis Intervention Plans & train other agency staff.
-The behavioral specialist ensures behavior support provided includes positive practices & least restrictive interventions.
+The Residential Habilitation provider must have behavioral specialists (direct, contracted or in a consulting capacity) available who as part of the service will complete assessments, develop and update Behavior Support Plans and Crisis Intervention Plans and train other agency staff.
+A Functional Behavioral Assessment and comprehensive behavioral support plan must be completed within 60 days of identification by the service plan team of a participant's need for assistance from a behavioral specialist.
+The behavioral specialist ensures behavior support provided includes positive practices and least restrictive interventions.
 Behavior Support plans may not include chemical or mechanical restraints.
 The behavior support plan may not include physical restraints as behavioral interventions.
 Physical restraints may only be utilized in accordance with 55 Pa.
 Code §§6100.348 & 6100.349 in the case of an emergency or crisis to prevent a participant from immediate physical harm to the participant or others.
 Behavior support plans that include restrictive procedures must be approved by a human rights team prior to implementation.
-ODP expects that regardless of the number of providers supporting a person, continuity of care will be maintained through ongoing team communication & collaboration.
-Ideally there should be 1 behavior support plan for the participant that is integrated, comprehensive & incorporates support strategies for all environments.
-If there is more than 1 Behavioral Specialist, the behavior support plan can reflect joint authorship.
+ODP expects that regardless of the number of providers supporting a person, continuity of care will be maintained through ongoing team communication and collaboration.

+Ideally there should be one behavior support plan for the participant that is integrated, comprehensive & incorporates support strategies for all environments.
+If there is more than one Behavioral Specialist, the behavior support plan can reflect joint authorship.